Tag: evil

 ※Moravian prayer※

-1) Everyone you see on television and the is your neighbor.
+1) Everyone you see on television and the internet is your neighbor.
 How will you be their neighbor?

 2) Why do we not want to be neighbors to others?